About

 helping the Arts Council fulfill its enabling legislation.

 The NHSCA carries out its mission based upon a strategic plan developed through public input.
-The plan is reviewed and revised periodically to insure that the agency is responsive to changing economic, social, and cultural circumstances and needs.
+The plan is reviewed and revised periodically to insure that the agency is responsive to changing economic, social, and cultural circumstances.

-The New Hampshire State Council on the Arts is a Division of the Department of Cultural Resources.
+The New Hampshire State Council on the Arts is a Division of the Department of Natural and Cultural Resources.

 Who we are and how to find us: